AhmedHamza667/MeowMatch/README.md

 To install MeowMatch locally, follow these steps:
 1. Clone the repository from GitHub: `git clone https://github.com/AhmedHamza667/MeowMatch.git`
 2. Navigate to the project directory: `cd MeowMatch`
-3. Install the necessary dependencies: `npm install`
+3. Open the file index.html
-4. Start the development server: `npm start`

 ## Contributing
 We warmly welcome contributions from the community to make MeowMatch even better.
 If you would like to contribute, please follow these steps: